pasangsherpa/grunt-bump-build-git/README.md

 ## The build task

 ### Overview
-This task allows you to bump your project version, update all available package files (`package.json`, `bower.json`, etc.), build the project with your custom tasks and the updated package confg version and add, commit and tag the new release in git - all in one step.
+This task allows you to bump your project version, update all available package files (`package.json`, `bower.json`, etc.), build the project with your custom tasks and the updated package config version and add, commit and tag the new release in git - all in one step.

 ### Usage Examples